igrishaev/bogus/README.md

 will take place in the output textarea.
 You can copy it from there to your editor.

 The input can take many Clojure forms at once.
-They are exceuted as follows:
+They are executed as follows:

 ```clojure
 (eval '(do (form1) (form2 ...)))